vanderbilt-design-studio/scheduler/README.md

           xe binary
 ```
 Which can be extended to include weights on edges that should be selected first (or in the context of this problem, you could set delta(some shift) to be higher so that shift would be occupied first, or some edges in delta(mentor) to indicate which shift(s) the mentor would prefer to have.

+## TODOs

+* [x] Support (OK) entries by weighting them half of "OK" in the objective function
+* [ ] Support shift weighting
+    * Can manually remove undesired shifts after first confirming an optimal assignment
+* [ ] Resilience-to-change scheduling: when shift assignments will be optimal anyways, try to assign shifts so that if one person's availability changes, the entire schedule is not shifted around